Sphere (venue): Background

+The project, known then as the MSG Sphere, was announced in February 2018.
+The project was initially a partnership between the Madison Square Garden Company (MSG) and Las Vegas Sands Corporation.
+Sphere is just off the Las Vegas Strip and east of the Venetian resort, which was opened by Las Vegas Sands in 1999.
+Las Vegas Sands contributed the 18 acre site for the project.
+Apollo Global Management purchased the Venetian in 2022 and became MSG's new partner on the Sphere project, replacing Las Vegas Sands.
+As part of the sale, the land beneath the Venetian Resort and Sphere was purchased by Vici Properties.

+The sphere-shaped project was designed by Populous, with an interior that includes the world's largest LED screen.
+MSG initially estimated the project cost at $1.2 billion.
+In February 2020, the company said the cost had increased to $1.66 billion as a result of design changes consisting of guest enhancements.
+The cost continued to increase, eventually surpassing $2 billion due to the 2021–2023 global supply chain crisis and the 2021–2022 inflation surge.
+With a final expected cost of $2.3 billion, it is the most expensive entertainment venue in Las Vegas history, beating out the $1.9 billion Allegiant Stadium.

 Construction

 A groundbreaking ceremony was held on September 27, 2018, and was attended by approximately 300 people, including Las Vegas Sands' Sheldon Adelson and Nevada governor Brian Sandoval.
 In November 2018, it was reported that the MSG Sphere would be built along with new bars, private suites, a museum and retail space.
 AECOM began working on the site in February 2019, through a preliminary agreement.
 AECOM had worked on several other stadiums, including the T-Mobile Arena in Las Vegas.
 Excavation was underway in March 2019.
 Approximately 110,000 cuyd of dirt and caliche were excavated to prepare the site for construction.
 AECOM was named as the general contractor in June 2019.
 The project had 400 construction workers.
 This number was expected to eventually reach a peak of 1,500.
 Construction of the basement was underway in July 2019.
-MSG estimated that the project would cost $1.2 billion, while AECOM projected the costs at $1.7 billion.
-Negotiations were underway to lower the costs.